lban2049/fastapi/.aigne/doc-smith/docs/user-guide-path-parameters.md

 *   **Enums**: For predefined, allowed values.
 *   **Path Converter**: To capture paths that include slashes.
 *   **`Path()`**: For adding rich metadata and numeric validations (`gt`, `ge`, `lt`, `le`).

-Now that you know how to handle path parameters, let's look at another common type of parameter.

 Next, we will explore how to declare [Query Parameters](./user-guide-query-parameters.md).